HaiderMalikk/Mood-Atlas/README.md

 ---
-### There is a Version of this With Way More Stuff That's unfortunatly not in production, <a href="https://github.com/HaiderMalikk/mood-atlas" style="color: blue;">Check That Out Here</a>
+### There is a Version of this app with more technologies like Spring, Flask etc That's unfortunately outdated and not in production, <a href="https://github.com/HaiderMalikk/mood-atlas" style="color: blue;">You Can Check That Out Here</a>

 ---